Ask a question you can answer with data

 A vague question doesn't have to be answered with a name or a number.
 A sharp question must.

 Imagine you found a magic lamp with a genie who will truthfully answer any question you ask.
-But it's a mischievous genie, and he'll try to make his answer as vague and confusing as he can get away with.
-You want to pin him down with a question so airtight that he can't help but tell you what you want to know.
+But it's a mischievous genie, who will try to make their answer as vague and confusing as they can get away with.
+You want to pin them down with a question so airtight that they can't help but tell you what you want to know.

 If you were to ask a vague question, like "What's going to happen with my stock?", the genie might answer, "The price will change".
 That's a truthful answer, but it's not very helpful.